 2 - Indicates a record from the Exchange mailbox audit log for an operation performed on a singled mailbox item.

 3 - Also indicates a record from the Exchange mailbox audit log.
-This record type indicates the operation was performed on multiple items in the source mailbox (such as moving multiple items to the Deleted Items folder or permanently deleting multiple items).
+This record type indicates that the operation was performed on multiple items in the source mailbox (such as moving multiple items to the Deleted Items folder or permanently deleting multiple items).

 4 - Indicates a site admin operation in SharePoint, such as an administrator or user assigning permissions to a site.

 6 - Indicates a file or folder-related operation in SharePoint, such as a user viewing or modifying a file.

 8 - Indicates an admin operation performed in Azure Active Directory.

 9 - Indicates OrgId logon events in Azure Active Directory.
 This record type is being deprecated.